-Start with a package of regular crescent rolls, and keep them in the rectangles they come in (don’t fully pull them apart to triangles, keep two triangles together) and pinch the edges so they stay together as you work with them.
-Cover the crescent rectangles with a small layer of butter, then with sugar and cinnamon.
-Roll them up and cut into 5 pieces to lay flat.
-These become your mini cinnamon rolls.
-Bake for a few minutes and cover with a homemade icing and enjoy your mini cinnamon crescent rolls!
+Start with a package of regular crescent rolls, and keep them in the rectangles they come in.
+Don’t fully pull them apart to triangles, keep two triangles together.
+Pinch the edges so they stay together as you work with them.
+I like to do this right on the baking stone so there is less mess to clean up.

 - 1 can crescent rolls